Navy Diver Description and Qualification Factors

 Navy Fleet Divers (NDs) perform underwater salvage, repair and maintenance, submarine rescue, and support Special Warfare and Explosive Ordinance Disposal while using a variety of diving equipment.
 They also maintain and repair diving systems.

 - Perform underwater maintenance, including propeller changes and hull repair, on ships and submarines

-- Use diving equipment including scuba, and state-of-the-art surface-supplied diving equipment and systems
+- Use diving equipment including scuba and state-of-the-art surface-supplied diving equipment

 - Maintain and repair diving equipment and systems